executablebooks/github-activity/docs/index.md

 Here are the rules we follow for finding a list of contributors within a time window.
 A contributor is anyone who has:

-- Had their PR merged in that window
+- Contributed to a PR merged in that window (includes opening, merging, committing, commenting, or committing)
 - Commented on >= 2 issues that weren't theirs
 - Commented >= 6 times on any one issue
+- Known bot accounts are generally not considered contributors

 We'd love feedback on whether this is a good set of rules to use.